 Digital Millennium Copyright Act (DMCA) Notice

-If you believe that material available on our sites, such as WordPress.com, infringes on your copyright(s), please notify us by providing a DMCA notice.
-Upon receipt of a complete and valid notice, we will remove the material and make a good faith attempt to contact the user who uploaded or embedded the material by email.
+If you believe that material available on our sites, including those hosted at WordPress.com, infringes on your copyright(s), please notify us by providing a DMCA notice.
+Upon receipt of a valid and complete notice, we will remove the material and make a good faith attempt to contact the user who uploaded the material, via email.
+Learn more about our process here.